ml5js/ml5-website-v01/docs/examples-knnclassifier.md

 title: KNN Classifier with Feature Extractor
 ---

 This example allows people to train a "Rock Paper Scissor" classifier on webcam images by using the KNN Classifier.

-First, click on the "Add an Example" button to add some examples to each class, then click "Start predicting!" to see the results.
+You can click on the "Add an Example" button to add some examples to each class, then click "Start predicting!" to see the results.
 You can also load or save a dataset.

 This example is using [p5.js](https://p5js.org/).